 Now a few years down the line I've met a few more people that are living with HIV and there's a strong theme in our stories – it’s the amazing work of Terrence Higgins Trust!

-This World AIDS Day I’m taking on a 100km cycle ride all over London.
-I’m hoping to raise over £1,400 using JustGiving and have been raising awareness of my ride via my social media.
-I’d encourage everyone to get involved this December too.
+For World AIDS Day 2020 I took on a 100km cycle ride all over London.
+I raised £2,160 using JustGiving, smashing my target of £1,400, and have been raising awareness of my ride via my social media.
+I’d encourage everyone to get involved in World AIDS Day.

 We wanted to do a challenging cycle ride whilst raising money for a worthy charity.
 We are two gay guys and although both HIV negative, we are strong supporters of PrEP and reducing HIV transmissions, and wanted to fundraise for Terrence Higgins Trust.